2019–2021 World Test Championship: Participants

 Nine full members of the ICC participated in the competition:

 Since each team played only six of the eight possible opponents, the ICC announced that India and Pakistan would not play against each other in the first and second editions of the tournament due to the ongoing political issues between the two countries.

 The three full members of the ICC who did not participate were Afghanistan, Ireland and Zimbabwe.
 These were the three lowest ranked full members of the ICC.
-They had been included in the ICC Future Tours Programme and played a number of Test matches during this period against Championship participants and each other (Note: Ireland, Afghanistan and Zimbabwe, like the nine Championship participants, were not able to add further fixtures outside the FTP, including Test matches.) but these did not have bearing on the Championship.
-(Note: Netherlands were also included on the FTP as a one-day and T20-playing nation only.)
+They had been included in the ICC Future Tours Programme and played a number of Test matches during this period against Championship participants and each other (Note: Ireland, Afghanistan and Zimbabwe, like the nine Championship participants, were not able to add further fixtures outside the FTP, including Test matches.) but these did not have bearing on the Championship (Note: the Netherlands were also included on the FTP as a one-day and T20-playing nation only.)

 Schedule

 The schedule for the World Test Championship was announced by the ICC on 20 June 2018, as part of the 2018–2023 Future Tours Programme.

 Rather than being a full round-robin tournament in which everyone played everyone else equally, each team played only six of the other eight.

-Therefore, the total number of matches played by each team (home and away) in this tournament, and the two countries that each side did not face in this tournament, were as follows.
+Therefore, the total number of matches played by each team (home and away) in this tournament, and the two countries that each team did not face in this tournament, were as follows.
 (Note: This was not the total Test matches played by each team during this period, as some countries did play further matches during this period which were not part of this Championship, as part of the ICC Future Tours Programme for 2018–23.
 Some of these may be against the opponents they did not play in this Championship.)